Adr-en/Image-processing_Sauvanet-Freynet-de-Chavagnac/README.md

 - bmp8_computeCDF transforms this histogram into a cumulative distribution function, enabling histogram equalization calculations.
 - bmp8_equalize applies the equalization transform to redistribute pixel values across the full intensity range, significantly improving contrast in underexposed or overexposed images.

+And for color images :
+- bmp24_equalize: Converts the image to YUV color space and equalizes only the luminance (Y) channel.
+This method improves contrast while preserving natural color tones, making it more suitable for
+  realistic results.

 ## 3. Project Architecture

 The codebase follows a modular structure: